-D10: # and % of OA and MCO customer records that indicate choice was offered between waiver services and institutional care; and between/among services and providers.
-N: # of OA and MCO customer records that indicate choice was offered between waiver services and institutional care; and between/among services and providers.
-D: Total # of OA and MCO customer records reviewed.
+D10: Number and percent of OA and MCO customer records that indicate choice was offered between waiver services and institutional care; and between/among services and providers.
+N: Number of OA and MCO customer records that indicate choice was offered between waiver services and institutional care; and between/among services and providers.
+D: Total number of OA and MCO customer records reviewed.